spidey-169/Horswap/README.md

 - Changed token pricing to be from a simulated swap with USDC, and it is shown to users that this is in USDC (not in dollars)
 - Removed claim UNI tokens popup
 - Added docker building and deployment to IPFS

+You can see all the changes by [comparing Horseswap to Uniswap Interface V4.266.2](https://github.com/Uniswap/interface/compare/v4.266.2...DarkFlorist:Horswap:main)

 # Socials
 - Website: [dark.florist](https://www.dark.florist/)